 Email Management: Email Spoofing

-Spammers will often forge email headers in an attempt to trick users into the opening or even responding to what appears to be a legitimate email.
+Email spoofing is the forging of email addresses attempting to trick users into opening or even responding to what appears to be a legitimate email.
 The email header may seem to have originated from a friend, business acquaintance, or product or service that a user may have.
-This tactic is often used in spam and phishing campaigns, and although it is mostly a nuisance, there can be malicious forms also.
+This tactic is often used in spam and phishing campaigns, and although it is primarily a nuisance, there can be malicious forms also.

 What is email spoofing?

-One should NEVER respond to any email that is asking the user for sensitive data or information like passwords, credit card, or social security numbers.
+One should NEVER respond to any email asking the user for sensitive data or information like passwords, credit cards, or social security numbers.
 NEVER, EVER click a link in a suspicious email!
 Legitimate companies will not request their customers to submit private data via email.

 How can you tell if your email address was used in a spoofing campaign?Your inbox may all of a sudden get flooded by bounce messages listing a variety of reasons why the messages are getting bounced.
 This typically does NOT mean that your personal computer has been hacked.
 If you are concerned, you should immediately change your email account password to be safe.